 Students continue their on-the-job training in community agencies for 20 hours per week.
 By the end of the course, students have the skills of an entry-level human services worker.
-Prerequisites: 10-520-139 and 10-520-188, and concurrent enrollment in 10-520-189.

-Introduction to Community Mental Health Introduces the major diagnostic categories of mental illness, with a focus on the psychiatric management of these mental illnesses.
+Introduction to Community Mental Health

+Introduces the major diagnostic categories of mental illness, with a focus on the psychiatric management of these mental illnesses.
 Examines the unique treatment needs of people who have a coexisting psychiatric-disorder and substance-abuse problem.